-The Moco is a small but fine museum for modern and contemporary art in Amsterdam.
-Currently there are exhibitions of the street art artist Banksy and Daniel Arsham.
+The Moco is a small but beautiful museum for modern and contemporary art in Amsterdam.
+Currently there are exhibitions of the street art artist Banksy and digital art by Studio Irma.
 Here you can find out everything about prices, opening hours and the red gummi bear in the garden.

 The Moco Museum at the Alsberg Villa - Photo: © Bea Carcamo

 Colorful and on point.
 At Moco, you'll find easily accessible works by the best artists of our time.
 Current exhibitions offer socio-critical art that inspires people to think.
 Even if you are generally not an art lover, you will love this museum.